Sound-Horizon-Agnostic Inference of the Hubble Constant and Neutrino Mass from BAO, CMB Lensing, and Galaxy Weak Lensing and Clustering: Introduction

 \section{Introduction}

 Determining the Hubble constant, $H_0$, with high precision is both a fundamental goal and an ongoing challenge in modern cosmology.
-Despite the success of the standard $\Lambda$CDM model in explaining a wide range of cosmological observations, a significant tension persists between the value $H_0 = 67.36 \pm 0.54$ km/s/Mpc inferred from \textit{Planck} measurements of the cosmic microwave background (CMB), under the assumption of $\Lambda$CDM~\cite{Planck:2018vyg}, and the value $H_0 = 73.04 \pm 1.04$ km/s/Mpc obtained from Cepheid-based distance ladder measurements~\cite{Riess:2021jrx}.
+Despite the success of the standard $\Lambda$CDM model in explaining a wide range of cosmological observations, a significant tension persists between the value $H_0 = 67.36 \pm 0.54$ km/s/Mpc inferred from \textit{Planck} measurements of the cosmic microwave background (CMB), under the assumption of $\Lambda$CDM~\citep{Planck:2018vyg}, and the value $H_0 = 73.04 \pm 1.04$ km/s/Mpc obtained from Cepheid-based distance ladder measurements~\citep{Riess:2021jrx}.

-CMB analyses rely on the well-established physics of recombination to determine the sound horizon at photon--baryon decoupling, or the drag epoch, $r_d$, which is used in the extraction of cosmological parameters.
-However, the Hubble tension may indicate the need for additional physics during the epoch of recombination, such as primordial magnetic fields~\cite{Jedamzik:2013gua,Jedamzik:2018itu,Jedamzik:2020krr,Jedamzik:2025cax}, early dark energy~\cite{Karwal:2016vyq,Poulin:2018cxd,Smith:2019ihp}, extra relativistic species~\cite{Bernal:2016gxb,Escudero:2024uea}, neutrino self-interactions~\cite{Kreisch:2019yzn,Pan:2019gop}, or variations of fundamental constants that alter recombination physics~\cite{Hart:2019dxi,Hart:2021kad,Baryakhtar:2024rky}, among other proposed mechanisms~\cite{DiValentino:2021izs,Schoneberg:2021qvd,Escudero:2022rbq}.
+CMB analyses rely on the well-established physics of recombination to determine the sound horizon at photon--baryon decoupling, which directly impacts the extracted cosmological parameters.
+We distinguish between the comoving sound horizon at photon decoupling, $r_\star$, which sets the physical scale of the acoustic features observed in the CMB anisotropies, and the drag-epoch sound horizon, $r_d$, which governs the characteristic BAO standard ruler measured in large-scale structure.
+The two distances correspond to closely related epochs and are tightly correlated.
+The Hubble tension may indicate the need for additional physics during the epoch of recombination, such as primordial magnetic fields~\citep{Jedamzik:2013gua,Jedamzik:2018itu,Jedamzik:2020krr,Jedamzik:2025cax}, early dark energy~\citep{Karwal:2016vyq,Poulin:2018cxd,Smith:2019ihp}, extra relativistic species~\citep{Bernal:2016gxb,Escudero:2024uea}, neutrino self-interactions~\citep{Kreisch:2019yzn,Pan:2019gop}, or variations of fundamental constants that alter recombination physics~\citep{Hart:2019dxi,Hart:2021kad,Baryakhtar:2024rky}, among other proposed mechanisms~\citep{DiValentino:2021izs,Schoneberg:2021qvd,Escudero:2022rbq}.
 These scenarios would modify the standard determination of $r_d$, making it smaller and thereby increasing the CMB-inferred value of $H_0$.
+Notably, the $\Lambda$CDM relation between the two sound horizons is unchanged in these models, with $r_d \approx 1.019 r_\star$.